fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Head model

 Gray and white matter, csf, skull and skin has been differentiated in the geometrical description of the head.
 Now, we will create the volume conduction model.
 We will specify method 'simbio' in the cfg.method field of **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.
 This methods also requires to specify the conductivities for each tissue-types.
-The vol can also be downloaded here [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_fem/vol.mat).
+The vol can also be downloaded here [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_fem/vol.mat).

     cfg        = [];
     cfg.method ='simbio';